AlexanderDefuria/SWISS/apps/hours/hardware/README.md

 ## HARDWARE
 This is the hardware for the hours app.

 It runs on ESP32-C3 using the PN532 NFC RFID module.

+### Plan
+1. Tap NFC/RFID tag to PN532
+2. Read UUID from card
+3. POST UUID to SWISS Hours
+4. SWISS returns status (in/out/error)
+5. Display status on integrated RGB LED

 ### Docs
 - [PN532 NXP Datasheet](https://www.nxp.com/docs/en/nxp/data-sheets/PN532_C1.pdf)